-After returning back from the summit of the Cannon Mountain, we spotted a nearby Echo Lake.
+After returning back from the summit of Cannon Mountain, we spotted a nearby Echo Lake.
 This lake was serene and there was not a single person present there as the sun was setting down.
 We utilized this time to get some portraits and saw the colors changing on the trees as the sun went down.

 Not to forget, Gypsy Cafe in Lincoln, NH has to be a standout dining experience for us on our entire trip and is highly recommended if you’re in that area.
 Do not miss the local blueberry pancakes if you’re in the area.

 Driving through this scenic highway reminded me of several Yash Raj Films with beautiful backdrops.
 The 32 miles drive through these mountains was spectacular.
 We planned the vacation after looking extensively at the Fall Foliage Map so that we are in the locations during the peak fall, but looked like the peak was delayed by almost a week as per the predictions.
-We still got to see a decent amount of trees change the color, but we definitely missed the view of the entire forest change the color to red and orange.
+We still got to see a decent amount of trees change color, but we definitely missed the view of the entire forest changing color to red and orange.